 Your OKR's key results are quantitative metrics that measure progress toward your objectives.
 Key results are used to ground your objectives in reality, allowing you to break down an objective into tangible milestones and specifically define the outcomes to be achieved.

 For this reason, it’s critical that they always have a number to measure progress by so there’s a clear answer to whether it’s achieved.
 Key results also act as a mechanism for accountability, particularly for goals that have a long timeframe and may easily go off track.

-For each OKR objective you create, you'll typically assign 3-5 key results.
+For each OKR objective you create, you'll typically assign two to four key results.
 Here are some example key results that could be used for the example objective above:

 Example key result 1: Rank number 1 in search for our top 5 keywords.

 Example key result 2: Build a Slack community of 10,000 relevant and active members.

 Example key result 3: Reach 30,000 unique page views per month on our blog.

 What is the history of the OKR framework?

 The origin of the OKR framework traces back to Intel’s CEO, Andy Grove, in the 1970s.
 Grove conceptualized this goal-setting framework to instill a clear direction and purpose within the organization.
 However, it wasn’t until John Doerr, a renowned venture capitalist, highlighted OKRs in his influential book, "Measure What Matters," that this methodology gained widespread recognition and adoption.
 Doerr’s advocacy and strategic application of OKRs in companies like Google, Adobe, and various startups showcased how aligning teams using ambitious yet achievable objectives can fuel growth and innovation.